 - Can I touch your belly?
 (Because seriously, would you do this to someone who was not pregnant?
 Unless the mother offers, do not ask.)

-Some might argue that asking about due dates or commenting on a woman’s belly are not intentionally hurtful comments, but that isn’t the point.
-What matters is how those comments make pregnant women feel.
+Some might argue that asking about due dates or commenting on a woman's belly are not intentionally hurtful comments, but that isn't the point.
+What matters is how those unwanted pregnancy comments make women feel.

-When you were pregnant, did you have people say things about your size or state of pregnancy that hurt your feelings?
+When you were pregnant, did you receive any unwanted pregnancy comments that hurt your feelings?
 What did they say and how did you respond?